 Getting new bath towels is a treat!
 We typically wait until our towels have long passed their expiration date.
 If your towels have been hanging around since the George W. administration, it’s time to put them out of their misery or at least banish them to the rag or pet pile.

-Besides, picking out new bath towels is fun.
+Besides, picking out new white plush large bath towels is fun.
 You hold them up, test their weight, wrap them around you, imagine how they will feel after a nice relaxing shower…

 You open your eyes and realize, “Yikes, I look ridiculous!”

 You get your amazing new towels home and then you notice how heavy they get after hopping out of the shower and drying off.

 What the heck?
 Why are wet bath towels such a drag?